GeoServer Cloud

 System Architecture Overview

-The following diagram depicts the System’s general architecture:
+The following diagram depicts the system’s general architecture:

 GeoServer Cloud Architecture Diagram

-• Hexagons represent microservices;
+• Hexagons represent microservices.

-• coloured rectangles, logical groupings of components;
+• Colored rectangles represent logical groupings of components.

-• “Event bus” could be a cloud infrastructure provider’s native service (event queue), or a microservice implementing a distributed event broker;
+• “Event bus” could be a cloud infrastructure provider’s native service (event queue) or a microservice implementing a distributed event broker.

 • “Catalog/Config backend” is the software component used to access the catalog and configuration.
-Might be a microservice itself, catalog/config provider for “data directory”, database, or other kind of external service store, catalog/config backend implementations;
+It might be a microservice itself, a catalog/config provider for a “data directory”, a database, or another external service store, depending on the available catalog/config backend implementations and how they’re configured and provisioned.

 • “Geospatial data sources” is whatever method is used to access the actual data served up by the microservices.